 - Applications closed.
 Please check back soon.

 - PhD study leads to a range of opportunities.
-You might become a researcher in industry or government or an academic in an international institution It is an opportunity for you to investigate a research question or issue in depth, enabling you to take a more reflective, more innovative role in design.
+You might become a lecturer or academic researcher, designer or consultant in industry, curator in leading cultural institutions worldwide, in international institutions such as NGOs and charities.
+It is an opportunity for you to investigate a research question or issue in depth, enabling you to take a more reflective, more innovative role in design.

 The Architecture research programme focuses on practice-led and interdisciplinary research with tangible public and social impact.

 Working at the intersection of theory, research, media and critical-spatial-practices, the MPhil/ PhD programme in Architecture supports experimental practice-led and interdisciplinary theses aiming at tangible public and social impact.
 The programme fosters architectural research at the intersection of history and theory, critical ecologies, new materialism, and digital culture.
 The programme is investigating the diverse ways in which architects, artists, filmmakers, curators and other cultural producers have negotiated crises associated with globalization, migration and statelessness, the hauntings of empire and the colonial present, new digital technologies, and the growing biopolitical conflicts around ecology and climate change.
 We strongly encourage to think about the performativity of space, or architectural forms and practices in their interrelation to the climate crisis, social movements and institutional change.